SagiriChen2002/CSC-324/README.md

 ## Improvement Wishlist
 - Date Expansion: Include data from different years to show how the COVID-19 condition and education level change over time.
-- Additional Metrics: Integrate more factor that may affect the COVID-19 condition and education level, such as the population density, the average income and the average age.
+- Additional data: Integrate more factor that may affect the COVID-19 condition and education level, such as the population density, the average income and the average age.
 So that we can have a more comprehensive understanding of the relationship between COVID-19 and education level.
 - User Interface: Add more pages at the dashboard for better visualization.
 - Diagram: Add more interactive diagrams, such as pie chart and histogram, to allow users to explore different facets of the data.